MahirNavid/Mahir-s-Webapp/README.md

 # Mahir's Webapp

+## Features
-This Webapp is a flask application that displays a stock ticker information using the 'yfinance' library
+- This Webapp is a flask application that displays a stock ticker information using the 'yfinance' library
-- Display a list of several tickers
+- Displays a paginated list of several tickers
 - Clicking on an individual ticker will display more information about the ticker

 -
 ## Prerequisites
 - Python 3.12.2